 Project Polar will become an international centre for research and education at all levels with the support of the regional universities.
 This is a ground-breaking initiative in the world of conservation, welfare and research.
 With your support, not only will the great white bear survive in the future, but we can also impact on, educate and hopefully help to reverse some of the climate change that is affecting not just the animal world, but people too.

-The Project Polar reserve is home to four polar bears, 16 year old Victor who arrived at YWP in August 2014, now retired from the European breeding programme after siring 10 cubs, his grandson 2 year old Pixel who arrived at the park on the 25th of March 2015 from Holland, 2 year old Nissan who arrived all the way from Moscow on the 13th of October and YWP’s latest arrival, 2 year old Nobby who arrived from Munich on the 18th of February.
+The Project Polar reserve is home to four polar bears, Victor, our oldest bear who arrived at YWP in August 2014, now retired from the European breeding programme after siring 10 cubs, his grandson Pixel who arrived at the park on the 25th of March 2015 from Holland, Nissan who arrived all the way from Moscow on the 13th of October and YWP’s latest arrival, Nobby who arrived from Munich on the 18th of February.

 The reserve was built to reflect the habitat of the summer Arctic tundra.
 The polar bear population of South Hudson Bay spend up to 7 months of the year on habitat like this – and not snow and ice!
 The temperatures in summer can reach up to 26 degrees C.